 - By Chloe – This popular vegan chain has locations in America and across the pond in the UK, and each one has CBD infused foods on the offer.
 From cakes and desserts to CBD bones that let you pamper your pup, they carry a wide range of options.
 No, you don’t have to be vegan to eat there, though these tasty CBD restaurant options may make you question any preconceived notions you have about what vegan food should be.

 - Harlow – A natural fit for Portland, Oregon, this CBD restaurant is built around serving healthy, vegetarian food.
-Rather than a set menu item, for an additional fee you can build your own CBD infused foods and smoothies by adding a “shot” of hemp powder to your favorite existing menu items.
-No more choosing whether to go with your favorite or a new dish for the CBD jolt?
+Rather than a set menu item, for an additional fee, you can build your own CBD infused foods and smoothies by adding a “shot” of hemp powder to your favorite existing menu items, no more choosing whether to go with your favorite or a new dish for the CBD jolt?
 Sign us up.

 - Black Walnut – Oklahoma might not seem like the best choice for fine dining or emerging trends, but this upscale cocktail bar prides itself on eclectic fine dining and an inspired drink menu.
 They bill their Shatter Cocktail as Oklahoma’s first CBD Craft Cocktail.
 A spritz of CBD oil, macadamia-infused rye, and tobacco bitters are all on the ingredients list, and it’s served under a smoke-filled bell glass for a presentation that is as unique as the beverage itself.
-Paired with the haute cuisine on offer, it’s a one-of-a-kind dining experience in the middle of the bible belt.
+Paired with the haute cuisine on offer, it’s a one-of-a-kind CBD dining experience in the middle of the bible belt.

-Ask About CBD At Your Favorite Bistro
+Ask About CBD Dining At Your Favorite Bistro